-4.3 Examination Appeals Committee (EAC) Operating Procedures
+3.3 Examination Appeals Committee (EAC) Operating Procedures

-- 4.3.1 The EAC makes determinations on appeals of examination and module assessment results in accordance with the relevant statutes and policies of the university of Galway. - 4.3.2 The composition of the EAC shall bein accordance with the relevant statutes and policies of University of Galway.
-The Deans of College, as advised by Academic Council, nominate a standing panel of academic staff for a four-year term.
+- 3.3.1 The EAC makes determinations on appeals of examination and module assessment results in accordance with the relevant statutes and policies of the University of Galway. - 3.3.2 The composition of the EAC shall be in accordance with the relevant statutes and policies of University of Galway.
+The Deans of College, as advised by Academic Council, nominate a standing panel of academic staff for a four- year term.
 In addition, a nominee of the Students' Union is a member of the EAC.
-The presence of four members of the panel will constitute a quorum.

-- The Board may seek legal advice from the University's solicitor, or an external legal advisor, and otherwise as it deems appropriate.
-The Deputy President and Registrar shall not be a member of the Committee. - 4.3.3 The Chairperson of the Committee shall be appointed by the President, following consultation with the Deputy President and Registrar.
-The Chairperson shall be a full professor of the University. - 4.3.4 The President of the University may, on the request of the Chairperson of the Committee, appoint additional alternate members, provided that such appointments shall lapse unless ratified by the next meeting of the Academic Council. - 4.3.5 The EAC considers each appeal under the Grounds on which it is based, and the evidence presented to it in accordance with the principles of natural justice.
+The presence of four members of the panel will constitute a quorum. - The Committee may seek legal advice from the University's solicitor, or an external legal advisor, and otherwise as it deems appropriate.
+The Deputy President and Registrar shall not be a member of the Committee. - 3.3.3 The Chairperson of the Committee shall be appointed by the President, following consultation with the Deputy President and Registrar.
+The Chairperson shall be a full professor of the University. - 3.3.4 The President of the University may, on the request of the Chairperson of the Committee, appoint additional alternate members, provided that such appointments shall lapse unless ratified by the next meeting of the Academic Council. - 3.3.5 The EAC considers each appeal under the Grounds on which it is based, and the evidence presented to it in accordance with the principles of natural justice.
 The EAC may, if deemed necessary, seek additional information or documentation to that initially submitted from the Head(s) of School or College, or other relevant parties.
 It may consult with internal examiner(s) and may, if deemed necessary, consult with external examiner(s) or any other appropriate person.
-Evidence so considered must be relevant to the performance of the student in the examination/assessment that is the subject of the appeal. - 4.3.6 The EAC shall determine the appeal by giving a decision as to whether the appeal is upheld or otherwise.
+Evidence so considered must be relevant to the performance of the student in the examination/assessment that is the subject of the appeal.

+- 3.3.6 The EAC shall determine the appeal by giving a decision as to whether the appeal is upheld or otherwise.
 The decision of the EAC will be based, where necessary, on a simple majority of those present and voting.
-The member of the committee chairing the meeting shall have a casting and deliberate vote.
-A minute of the appeal decision will be entered in the record of the meeting as the formal record of the appeal decision. - 4.3.7 The deliberations of the EAC and any information obtained in the course of such deliberations are confidential. - 4.3.8 The EAC shall furnish an annual report to the Academic Council. - 4.3.9 Any proposed amendments to the EAC operational procedures will be subject to the approval of the Academic Secretary.
+The member of the Committee chairing the meeting shall have a casting and deliberate vote.
+A minute of the appeal decision will be entered in the record of the meeting as the formal record of the appeal decision. - 3.3.7 The deliberations of the EAC and any information obtained in the course of such deliberations are confidential. - 3.3.8 The EAC shall furnish an annual report to the Academic Council. - 3.3.9 Any proposed amendments to the EAC operational procedures will be subject to the approval of the Secretary for Governance & Academic Affairs.

-5. Retention of Recheck and Appeal Documentation
+4. Retention of Appeal Documentation

-All documentation in relation to exam recheck and exam appeals is retained by the Examinations Office for 13 months.
+All documentation in relation to appeals is retained by the Examinations Office for 13 months.
 After the retention period, all documentation is subject to confidential disposal.

-6. Data Protection
+5. Data Protection